autonomousresourcemanagement.com

 ARM / abbr.

 The discipline of designing AI-native systems that self-allocate computational, financial, and operational resources using autonomous decision loops — without requiring continuous human intervention.
-ARM systems operate through mandate chains, signal architectures, and agentic workflows that make resource decisions verifiable, auditable, and reversible.
+ARM systems operate through mandate chains, signal architectures, and agentic workflows that make resource decisions verifiable and auditable.

 What is Autonomous Resource Management?